FDP control in multivariate linear models using the bootstrap

 We have 3D functional Magnetic Resonance Imaging data from $ n = 386 $ unrelated subjects, who performed an $ m $-back working memory task, from the Human Connectome Project.
 After pre-processing (described in Section \ref{S:fmridataprocessing}) we obtain a 3-dimensional contrast image for each subject.
 We fit a linear model to these images including sex, height, weight, body mass index, two different measures of blood pressure, handedness and IQ (measured using the PMAT24\_A\_CR test score).
 We consider sex and IQ as a variables of interest.
 We obtain test-statistic contrasts for sex and IQ and a $ p $-value at each voxel for each contrast.
 We form clusters using a cluster defining threshold on the $ p $-values of $ p = 0.001 $, with each cluster being a contiguous set of voxels above the threshold (clusters are defined separately for each contrast of interest).

-We use our bootstrap framework to provide a lower bound on the proportion of active voxels within each cluster.
+We use our bootstrap framework, performing the resampling using 1000 bootstraps, to provide a lower bound on the proportion of active voxels within each cluster, taking $ \alpha = 0.1$.
 This illustrates that multiple clusters, in different regions of the brain, have a relatively large proportion of active voxels for the contrast of IQ.
 For the contrast of sex only a single cluster has a non-zero lower bound on the number of true positives.
 The bounds provided using the step-down bootstrap procedure are the same as the single-step version in this example.